-This $99.00 webinar takes a human approach to the workplace issue of respect, providing people leaders with the tools they need to be active participants in creating and maintaining a respectful organization.
+This $99.00 violence and harassment prevention webinar takes a human approach to the workplace issue of respect, providing people leaders with the tools they need to be active participants in creating and maintaining a respectful organization.

 Many industries are required by federal and provincial legislation to have policies and programs in place that address violence and harassment in the workplace.
 This webinar will assist people leaders in understanding their obligations under the law, how to identify possible problems, and how to handle issues brought forward.